A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Experimental settings

-To simulate real-world scenarios, we combined the IEMOCAP data with the Nature category from the DEMAND corpus.
-Specifically, we used the NPARK segment of the Nature data, recorded in a bustling city park, to augment the IEMOCAP dataset.
+To simulate natural noise in realistic acoustic environments, we combined the IEMOCAP data with the Nature category from the DEMAND corpus.
+Specifically, we used the NPARK segment of the Nature data, recorded in a bustling park, to augment the IEMOCAP dataset.